Wall Street nears records ahead of inflation report - ExBulletin

 The widely held expectation, even among senior U.S. government officials, is that weakness in office buildings and other commercial projects will cause at least some difficulty for banks.
 But no one can say for sure how much.

-Shares of New York Community Bancorps have fallen by about half since that surprise report, but they were doing better Monday.
-It increased by 1.3%.
+Shares of New York Community Bancorps have fallen by about half since that surprise report, but they remained a bit more stable Monday.
+It decreased slightly by 0.2%.

-An index measuring share prices in the regional banking sector was also higher, up 2.9%.
+An index measuring share prices in the regional banking sector rose 1.8%.

 On the bond market, yields have changed very little.
 The 10-year Treasury yield fell to 4.16% from 4.18% Friday evening.

-The two-year Treasury yield, which more closely tracks expectations for the Federal Reserve, fell to 4.47% from 4.48% late Friday.
+The two-year Treasury yield, which more closely tracks expectations for the Federal Reserve, held steady at 4.48%, where it stood Friday evening.

 Inflation has cooled enough for the Federal Reserve has hinted that it could cut its main interest rate several times this year.
 Such cuts typically boost financial markets and the economy, and they would relieve pressure built up since the Fed raised its main interest rate to its highest level since 2001.